What are Crosstabs?

 If you want to create a combination of various demographics, answers or other criteria you can create segments and add these to your crosstab.
 Learn more about segments here.

-Toggle on our Significance test to see where the results are significantly higher or lower.
-You can choose the confidence level you want to run the test at (95%, 90% or 80%) and the column you want to compare against (total, previous column or a specific column).
+With our built-in significance test you can see on where the results are significantly higher or lower.
+You can toggle this on and off, choose the confidence level you want to run the test at (95%, 90% or 80%) and the column you want to compare against (total, previous column or a specific column).

 You can download all your questions at once in an Excel file or copy the data of a single question to your clipboard by clicking "copy data".
 This will copy the data to your clipboard, allowing you to paste it into a spreadsheet for further analysis.